SuyashMore/MevonAI-Speech-Emotion-Recognition/README.md

 ```
 3. By Default , the application will use the Pretrained Model Available in "src/model/"

-4. Diarized files will be sored in "src/output/" folder
+4. Diarized files will be stored in "src/output/" folder

 5. Predicted Emotions will be stored in a separate .csv file in src/ folder